Making It Know

 Here’s another website example that uses minimal design and copy to give the business a professional, boutique feel.
 This website for a spa is also a good example of how your website can complement your brick-and-mortar presence.

-Where a physical location might only be on the radar for locals and social media can only generate interest in a business, a website can widen your reach and sell potential clients on your business.
+Where a physical location might only be on the radar for locals and social media is best for marketing a business, a website can both widen your reach and convert potential clients.
 The website copy sells visitors on the benefits of this spa: “Pamper your skin with products that are safe enough to eat.”
 And description of services and built-in appointment booking make it easy for someone to find what they want and get scheduled.

 Get inspired by the Clune template